Join us as we work toward "A Life Like Yours"

 Front Royal, VA 22630

 If you live outside the Northern Shenandoah Valley, you can find your local Community Services Board by clicking here.

 There are currently over 12,000 individuals waiting for developmental disability waivers.
 Only a small number of waivers are allotted per locality per year, as funded by the General Assembly.
 Your child may wait over ten years to access waiver services.
 To fund supports after your child exits high school, including day programs, employment and residential services, you will need the support of one of these waivers.

-We strongly urge you to contact your local CSB for an assessment on your child's sixth birthday.
+We strongly urge you to contact your local CSB for an assessment no later than your child's sixth birthday.